You are currently viewing An important reminder if you’re going to Europe this summer (or in the future)

 Most of the big hotel chains will have AC, but some don’t.
 Independent or smaller hotels might not.
 So check the room details before you reserve a room.

-Air conditioning is mentioned on an Albania hotel page (photo credit: Booking.com)
+Air conditioning mentioned in a Lisbon hotel page (image credit: Trivago)

 It’s just not something Canadian travelers are used to looking out for, because they often take it for granted that AC will be available.